What is genital herpes?

 Can genital herpes be prevented?

 The only sure way to keep from getting genital herpes—or any other sexually transmitted infection (STI)—is to not have sex.
-If you do have sex, practice safe sex.
+If you do have sex, practice safer sex.

-Taking medicine for herpes may lower the number of outbreaks you have and lower the chances that you will infect your partner.
+Taking medicine for herpes may lower the number of outbreaks you have and can also prevent an episode from getting worse.
+It also lower the chances that you will infect your partner.